 For full information on the NET procedure, please consult the NET manual:

 Schauer, M., Neuner, F., Elbert T. (2011).
 Narrative Exposure Therapy: A short Term Treatment For Traumatic Stress Disorders (2nd edition).
 Cambridge, MA: Hogrefe Publishing

 If you wish to order the NET manual, please click here.

-The manual was already translated to the following languages: Dutch, French, Italian, Janpanese, Korean, Farsi, and Slovak.
+The manual has already been translated into the following languages: Dutch, French, Italian, Japanese, Korean, Farsi, and Slovak.